NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 Delaware does not issue a separate state general contractor trade license, but contractors must obtain a business license through the Delaware Division of Revenue before performing any work.
 This serves as the state’s contractor license requirement.

-The license costs $75 per year and must be secured before starting or bidding on projects.
-Out-of-state contractors may also need to post a surety bond with the Division of Revenue.
+Check the Delaware Division of Revenue for current business license fees.
+The license must be secured before starting or bidding on projects, and out-of-state contractors may also need to post a surety bond.

 Required business insurance in Delaware: